kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "Excuse me?"

-"Two thousand sixteen yanno anno?"
+"Two thousand sixteen AD?"

 "You're a little bit off.
-Less then two thousand years after landing.
-And I don't know what 'yanno anno' is."
+It's nineteen ninety-eight, less than two thousand years after landing.
+It's AL, not AD.."
 The doctor then put an earbud into one of my ear.
 "Say yes if you hear a beep."
-There were a series of beep in which I successfully answered.
-"Good, it looked like your hearing is not compromised.
-Now, the year is nineteen thousand twenty five after landing."
+There were a series of beep in both ears, which I answered to the best of my capability.
+"Good, it looked like your hearing is not compromised."

+A thought came to my attention.
 "Excuse me?
-Landing what?"
+What is After Landing."

 "You don't remember your history?
 The important thing is that you are aware and lucid, I guess.
-More questions.
-Two plus two is?"
+What is the last thing you remember when you woke up?"

-"Four."
+"I had a nightmare which woke up my mother."

-"Name the thirteen worlds of man."
+"Not the moments leading up to the crash?"

-"What?
-Since when the solar system has thirteen worlds?"
+"Excuse me?"

-The doctor sighed.
-"Are you a cultist?"
+"Never mind.
+Tell me the name of your mother."

-"What?
-No!
-I don't even believe in God!"
-The occasional beeps nearby became full long beep.
-"Gah-"
+"Her name's Kara."

-"we got a cardiac arrest!" the doctor yelled one last time.
+My vision blurred suddenly.
+Loud beeping noise went off.

-My vision turned all blurry, and then to black.
-I blanked out.
+"CODE BLUE!" the doctor shouted as I faded away from consciousness.

 ***